vmvelev/yara-assignment/README.md

 ## Description

-Tech stack - Apollo GraphQL, Node.js with TypeScript, Docker.
+Tech stack - Apollo GraphQL, Node.js with TypeScript, PostgreSQL, Docker.

 The project servers as a warehouse platform that allows a user to create a warehouse and keep track of the imports and exports of products in it.